 And by combining a VPN with a private search engine, you are adding even more privacy protection to your internet browsing.

 Read More: Best VPNs for Privacy in 2019

 While all browsers offer the same functionality, they are not all created equal–especially for privacy.
 The best private web browsers are Tor, Firefox and Brave.
 A better browser is an easy switch because alternative browsers work exactly the same as browsers most people are already comfortable with.

 Google uses first-party cookies to track users who visit its websites.
 It then uses third-party cookies to follow you around the web once you leave Google.
 By disabling cookies in your browser settings, you aren’t letting websites follow you around the web and store information about your use of their website.
 Even if you aren’t logged into your Gmail account, for example, as long as your browser stores a cookie, search engines can connect your search terms to your computer.

 Use Strong Passwords

 You can use all the privacy and security features in the world, but if someone cracks a weak password for your computer or email accounts, your privacy is completely gone.
 A strong password is your first line of defense against hackers, or other malicious actors.

-It’s time to encrypt and anonymize your online activity.
+It’s time to encrypt and anonymize your online activity, and on a wider scale.
 The internet is better for all its users if data can be kept private, and users are given control of how their data is collected, stored and processed.